Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

 ...

+Don't worry about me, I'm enjoying some really great coffee in the meanwhile.

+...

 Done?
 Good.
 You now have your first Research Tree with a clear starting point.

 ### Using the Tree with Your Team